The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Behavioral Analysis

-\textbf{IOC role:} Although IoCs are not the focus of our quantitative analysis, our findings align with prior work that treats indicators primarily as short-lived signals for triage and hunting, rather than as sufficient input for reconstructing multi-step adversary behavior or for robust attribution.
+\textbf{IOC role:} Although IoCs are not the focus of our quantitative analysis, our findings align with prior work that treats indicators mainly as short-lived signals for triage and hunting, rather than as sufficient input for reconstructing multi-step adversary behavior or robust attribution. \end{textbox}